prudhvirajstark/Basic_C_Programs/README.md

 ### Installing

 * How/where to download your program
-* <p><a href="https://turboc.me/download-turbo-c-file/">Click Here and download the latest turbo C. Then Execute the downloaded file and follow the on-Screen Instructions</a></p>
+* <p><a href="https://turboc.me/download-turbo-c-file/">Click Here </a>and download the latest turbo C. Then Execute the downloaded file and follow the on-Screen Instructions</p>

 ### Executing program